Mark Chamberlain: Style of play

-Chamberlain was a pacey winger with excellent ball control and decision making.
+Chamberlain was a pacey winger with excellent ball control and decision-making.
 Stoke City fan and author Simon Lowe wrote that "His slim, athletic build made him seem taller than his modest 5ft 9in height.
 But his dribbling style was upright, chest puffed out, with the ball in front being almost toe-ended on by his right foot, while his arms worked like pistons.
 A favourite trick saw Chamberlain wave his left foot over the ball and wiggle his hips before jagging it past the defender with the outside of the right foot."
 Former Port Vale teammate Robbie Earle wrote that "He could do it all: Run, pass, shoot, make goals and score them.
 Chambo was the perfect wide man who could play on either flank and delighted in making chances for his teammates".

 Coaching career

-Chamberlain became player-manager of non-league Fareham Town after leaving the Football League in 1997.
-In April 2008, he took up the position as assistant coach of the Timor-Leste national football team.
-Six months later he returned to England and joined the coaching staff at Portsmouth to coach the U13s.
+Chamberlain became player-manager of non-League Fareham Town after leaving the Football League in 1997.
+In April 2008, he took up the position of assistant coach of the Timor-Leste national football team.
+Six months later, he returned to England and joined the coaching staff at Portsmouth to coach the U13s.

 Personal life

 Chamberlain married Wendy R. Oxlade in 1991.
 His sons Alex and Christian are also footballers, as was his older brother Neville.
-When the pair played together for Port Vale they used to swap shirts at half-time so as to confuse opposition players attempting to mark him.
-After making his England debut he guest starred on The Sooty Show.
+When the pair played together for Port Vale they used to swap shirts at half-time to confuse opposition players attempting to mark him.
+After making his England debut, he guest starred on The Sooty Show in 1983.

-In 2019 and 2020, Chamberlain featured in both seasons of ITV television show Harry's Heroes, which featured former football manager Harry Redknapp attempting get a squad of former England international footballers back fit and healthy for a game against Germany legends.
+In 2019 and 2020, Chamberlain featured in both seasons of ITV television show Harry's Heroes, which featured former football manager Harry Redknapp attempting to return a squad of former England international footballers to a level of physical fitness sufficient to compete in a game against legendary players from Germany.